International reactions to the persecution of Uyghurs in China: World Bank

 On 11 November 2019, the World Bank issued a statement:In line with standard practice, immediately after receiving a series of serious allegations in August 2019 in connection with the Xinjiang Technical and Vocational Education and Training Project, the Bank launched a fact-finding review, and World Bank senior managers traveled to Xinjiang to gather information directly.
 After receiving the allegations, no disbursements were made on the project.
 The team conducted a thorough review of project documents...
 The review did not substantiate the allegations.
 In light of the risks associated with the partner schools, which are widely dispersed and difficult to monitor, the scope and footprint of the project is being reduced.
 Specifically, the project component that involves the partner schools in Xinjiang is being closed.

 Organization for Islamic Cooperation

-On 1 March 2019, the Organisation of Islamic Cooperation produced a document which "commends the efforts of the People's Republic of China in providing care to its Muslim citizens."
+The Organisation of Islamic Cooperation (OIC) visited China as part of a greater investigation into the treatment of Muslims in non-OIC member states.
+On 1 March 2019, OIC produced a document which "commends the efforts of the People's Republic of China in providing care to its Muslim citizens."
 A coalition of American Muslim groups criticized the OIC's decision and accused member states of being influenced by Chinese power.
 The groups included the Council on American-Islamic Relations.